igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/viewing_alignments_basics.md

 # Consensus sequence

-The menu item "Copy consensus sequence" calculates the consensus sequence for the region in view and copies the information to the clipboard.
-The method for calculating the consensus is taken from Cavener, Nucleic Acids Res.
-15, 1353-1361, 1987.
+The menu item _Copy consensus sequence_ in the track's pop-up menu calculates the consensus sequence for the region in view and copies the information to the clipboard.
+The method for calculating the consensus is taken from _Cavener, Nucleic Acids Research, 15, 1353-1361, 1987_.

 1. If the frequency of a single nucleotide at a specific position is greater than 50% and greater than twice the number of the second most frequent nucleotide it is assigned as the consensus nucleotide.